Here are six basic requirements to meet incident-to guidelines and get properly reimbursed for your care.

 The supervising physician does not have to be the physician who performed the initial patient evaluation.
 Any physician member of the group may be present in the office to supervise.

-4. A physician must actively participate in and manage the patient’s course of treatment.
 The exact requirement is usually defined by the state licensure rules for physician supervision of NPPs (e.g., the physician must see the patient every third visit).

 Services meeting all of the above requirements may be billed under the supervising physician’s NPI, as if the physician personally performed the service.
 Documentation should detail who performed the service, and that a supervising physician was in the office suite (although not necessarily the same room), at the time of the service.